Second Kishida Cabinet

-The Second Kishida Cabinet (Reshuffled) is the 101st Cabinet of Japan and was formed by Fumio Kishida, leader of the Liberal Democratic Party and Prime Minister of Japan.
+The Second Kishida Cabinet was the 101st Cabinet of Japan and was formed in November 2021 by Fumio Kishida, leader of the Liberal Democratic Party and Prime Minister of Japan.

-The government is a coalition between the Liberal Democratic Party and the Komeito and controls both the upper and lower houses of the National Diet.
-It succeeded the Second Kishida Cabinet on 10 August 2022.
-The Reshuffled 101st Cabinet was formed following the assassination of Shinzo Abe, the former Prime Minister, which caused low approval ratings due to alleged ties to the Unification Church.
+The government was a coalition between the Liberal Democratic Party and the Komeito and controlled both the upper and lower houses of the National Diet.
+It was the successor to Kishida's previous cabinet.

+On October 1, 2024, the cabinet resigned in a body.

 Background

-Announcement

-On 6 August 2022 in Hiroshima, Prime Minister Fumio Kishida announced his decision to reshuffle his second cabinet on 10 August, after attending the 77th anniversary memorial ceremony of the atomic bombings of Hiroshima and Nagasaki.
-The reshuffle had previously been planned for early September 2022.
-Kishida explained that the purpose of the reshuffle was to focus on issues like the Covid-19 pandemic, global inflation, war in Ukraine and Taiwan Strait tensions.
+After Fumio Kishida called for a general election and won a supermajority on 31 October 2021, he was re-elected as the prime minister at a special session of the National Diet on 10 November 2021.
+As his first cabinet only served 37 days, the shortest term in history, Kishida reappointed nearly all of the ministers from the previous cabinet following re-election.

+On 10 August 2022, the cabinet was reshuffled.
+7 MPs with ties to the Unification Church (UC) were dismissed following the assassination of former Prime Minister Shinzo Abe and increasing media scrutiny of LDP officials' close ties with the church.
+On 20 August it was reported that 23 officials including 8 MPs in the new reshuffled cabinet have existing connections to the UC.

-Shinzo Abe's assassination and the Unification Church
+Controversies between Abe and the Unification Church

 The reshuffle was widely reported as a response to the local criticism of ties between Kishida's Liberal Democratic Party (LDP) and the Unification Church (UC), following the assassination of the former prime minister, Shinzo Abe, on 8 July 2022.
-The suspected gunman revealed that his mother went bankrupt for donating most of the family's wealth and assets to the UC.
+The suspected shooter, Tetsuya Yamagami, revealed that his mother went bankrupt for donating most of the family's wealth and assets to the UC.
 Although the suspect originally planned to target the leader of the UC, Hak Ja Han, he switched to Abe because he was unable to approach Han, and he considered Abe as one of the most influential supporters of the UC.
 The revelation renewed local interest in the allegedly long-standing relationship between the LDP and the UC since Abe's maternal grandfather Nobusuke Kishi's tenure, as well as accusations against the UC's practices of collecting donations fraudulently, so-called "spiritual sales".
 Public opinions on Kishida's decision to hold a state funeral for Abe on 27 September were also divided.

 According to a poll conducted by NHK from 5 to 7 August, the approval rating of Kishida's previous cabinet was 46%, down by 13% from a similar poll taken three weeks prior.
 Also 82% of respondents were not satisfied by the lawmakers' explanations of their ties to the UC.